psi4/psi4/doc/sphinxman/source/build_planning.rst

     >>> cmake

-B. Build with native Accelerate LAPACK on Mac (MKL *not* also present)
+B. Build with native Accelerate LAPACK on Mac (MKL *not* also present).
+   If NumPy *not* using native Accelerate LAPACK, then directing Psi4 to use it is Bad Idea!

   .. code-block:: bash

     >>> cmake

-C. Build with native Accelerate LAPACK on Mac (MKL also present)
+C. Build with native Accelerate LAPACK on Mac (MKL also present) If NumPy *not* using native Accelerate LAPACK, then directing Psi4 to use it is Bad Idea!

   .. code-block:: bash